 New technology solutions almost always require new employee processes and time for training.
 Even the best strategy, plan and solutions can fail without a successful rollout and training program.

 Identify an internal champion for your BI initiative.
 It will be critical to have a person leading the charge and promoting the value and benefits to all employees that will be affected.
-Be clear on expectations and prepare communicates from the executive team that emphasize their commitment to this new initiative.
+Be clear on expectations and prepare communicates from the executive team that emphasizes their commitment to this new initiative.
 Establish a complete training program and provide access to internal BI experts for employees who have questions or need clarification.

 Return on Investment